ETCWzen/MircoGreens/readme.md

 Track the sales, store photos, static website
 Secondary:
 Create portfolio for furture use
-Collect data on product yeild and process
+Collect data on product yeild and process.